simaoribeiro/csharp-driver/doc/features/open-telemetry/tracing-rfc.md

 ### Dependencies and target frameworks

-Similar to the existent metrics feature, this functionality includes a project named `Cassandra.OpenTelemetry` that will extend the core `Cassandra` project and will handle the spans'generation.\
+Similar to the existent metrics feature, this functionality will include a project named `Cassandra.OpenTelemetry` that will extend the core `Cassandra` project and will handle the spans'generation.\
 `Cassandra.OpenTelemetry` has a single dependency from the package `System.Diagnostics.DiagnosticSource` which has the lowest non-deprecated version as [`6.0.1`](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource/6.0.1#dependencies-body-tab).
 Using this version it is possible to target the same .NET frameworks as the `Cassandra.AppMetrics` project which are `netstandard2.0;net461`.

 **Note:** There is an alternative that uses `OpenTelemetry.Api` package to avoid code duplication, but that implies changing the minimal target framework from `net461` to `net462`.
-Such alternative and its drawbacks are mentioned in the section ["rationale and alternatives"](#using-opentelemetry-api-package).
+Such alternative and its drawbacks are mentioned in the section [*Rationale and Alternatives*](#rationale-and-alternatives).

 ### Extension methods

-The project includes a `Builder` extension method named `AddOpenTelemetryInstrumentation` that will instantiate a new class named `Trace` which will start and populate the `System.Diagnostics.Activity` class that will have the Cassandra telemetry information.
+The project will include a `Builder` extension method named `AddOpenTelemetryInstrumentation` that will instantiate a new class named `Trace` which will start and populate the `System.Diagnostics.Activity` class that will have the Cassandra telemetry information.
 This new class will implement an `IDriverTrace` interface that will be included in the Cassandra core, which is a similar implementation that already exists in the `Cassandra.AppMetrics` package.

 ## Cassandra core project